 The Master of Biotechnology Program prepares students for leadership in the critically important and dynamic industries of biotechnology and pharmaceuticals.
 Strongly interdisciplinary, this innovative program draws its faculty and courses from the Schools Engineering, Arts and Sciences, and Medicine.
 Penn's world-class biomedical research centers, renowned science departments and position at the hub of the largest pharmaceutical/biotechnology corridor in the United States place this program at the forefront of biotechnology education.

-According to their interests, background and career goals, students can choose from one of four tracks which include a dual degree program with The Wharton School:
+According to their interests, background, and career goals, students can choose from one of three tracks:

 - Molecular Biology

 - Biopharmaceutical/Engineering Biotechnology - drug discovery and biopharmaceutical manufacturing